rushabh2390/fastapiusermodule/README.md

 ### How to run this.
 ---
-1. Set up .env file with following keys.Set values as per your requirement
+1. Set up .env file with following keys.Set value as per your requirements
 ````
 SECRET_KEY=xxxx #this is for encryption of token
 DATABASE_URL=postgresql://postgres:postgres@localhost/loginmodule